-To illustrate Property 3, Fig. 2 presents reliabilityaware fixed-time speedups under different workloads.
-By comparing Property 3 and 4, we can clearly observe that the use of checkpointing can promote application speedup with high workload.
+To illustrate Property 3, Figure 2 presents reliability-aware fixed-time speedups under different workloads.
+By comparing Property 3 and 4, we can clearly observe that the use of checkpointing can promote application scalability with high workload.

 7 MODEL VALIDATION